system-transparency/stfe/README.md

 thinking about data formats and which parsers are reasonable to (not) force onto client-side tooling as well as server-side implementers and operators.

-There is a basic client (warning: _basic_) that can be used to interact with the log, e.g., to add-entries and verify inclusion proofs against an STH.
+There is a (very) basic client which can be used to interact with the log, e.g., to add entries and verify inclusion proofs against an STH.
 We have yet to add client-side support for STFE's witness cosigning APIs.
 Witness cosigning is part of the log's _gossip-audit model_, which must be well-defined to keep the log honest.<sup>[1](#footnote-1)</sup>

-In the near future we will setup a public STFE prototype with zero promises of uptime, stability, etc.  In the meantime you may get your hands dirty by running things locally.
+In the near future we will set up a public STFE prototype with zero promises of uptime, stability, etc.  In the meantime you may get your hands dirty by running STFE locally.
 Rough documentation is available [here](https://github.com/system-transparency/stfe/blob/main/server/README.md).

 ## What should be considered?